Question

 Resume Experts • 10+ Years Experience

-I've compiled powerful synonyms you can use instead of "In Charge" to make your resume more compelling and results-focused.
-These alternatives will help you stand out and clearly communicate your leadership impact to hiring managers.
+I've compiled powerful synonyms you can use instead of "in charge" that will make your resume stand out and clearly communicate your leadership impact to hiring managers.

 Better Alternatives to Use Instead